 The school year runs from September through May each year.
 The ISTDP program is a three-year certificate program.
-Students can opt to take year-one alone, or pursue the full three-year certificate.
+Students can opt to take just year-one or pursue the full three-year certificate.
 The ISTDP program’s emphasis on skill development makes it distinct among psychotherapy programs.
-Technique and the theory it rests upon are taught side by side throughout the certificate program.
+Theory and technique are taught in tandem throughout the program.

-The second and third year of the program emphasise technique and skill building.
+The second and third year of the program emphasize technique and skill building.
 In-depth lectures and videotape demonstration are combined with role play and supervision of students’ videotaped sessions.
-Students present their clinical work in order to learn to apply techniques across the spectrum of suitable patients.
+Students present their clinical work to learn how to apply techniques across the spectrum patients.
 Small group supervision for second and third year students is held Fridays, 4:00 to 6:00PM, 10 sessions per year.
-The second and third year classes meet for three 3-day core-training weekends.
+The second-third year class meets for three 3-day core-training weekends.

 Year 1: $1,200